ZXKUQYB/nd027-project5/README.md

 <br>

 This project is considered as an extension of the Project: Data Warehouse, the 3rd project of the Data Engineering Nanodegree program.
-It shares the same purpose and analytical goals in context of the company Sparkify, as well as the design of database schemas, and the ETL pipelines.
+It shares the same purpose and analytical goals in context of the company Sparkify, as well as the design of database schemas, and even the ETL pipelines.
 These two projects are considered to be **functionally equivalent** implementations of the same ETL task, but with only one difference : in this project, the original Python program codes are modified to make them workable in [Apache Airflow](https://airflow.apache.org/), a platform created to focus on scheduling and monitoring workflows, especially data pipelines.

 The way we create the data pipelines in the 3rd project can do the work we need, but it may not suitable for the production use in the long run, because